 Myth: Bed Bugs Only Target Dirty Homes

 When bed bugs get into a home, they leave black excrement and bloodstains on mattresses, box springs, and upholstered furniture.
-If you've ever seen these furniture items being carried out of a home that has a bed bug infestation, you might believe, as some do, that bed bugs only infest dirty homes.
+If you've ever seen these furniture items being carried out of a home in Raleigh that has a bed bug infestation, you might believe, as some do, that bed bugs only infest dirty homes.
 This is not the case at all.

 Bed bugs don't choose where they live.
 They spread passively from one indoor location to another.
 Since they're indoor bugs, you can't stop them from getting into your home by treating the exterior of your home.
 Routine inspections and targeted treatments are the only way to proactively prevent infestations.

 The black excrement and bloodstains bed bugs create are hidden at first.
 Bed bugs hide in very tight spaces and in dark voids.
 These stains are likely to be in the space between a mattress and box spring and under the cushions of a couch, not in plain view.
 While bed bugs aren't attracted to a home that is clean, you could catch a bed bug infestation early if you routinely deep clean your home.

 Myth: Bed Bugs Come In On Your Dog

 While bed bugs are considered parasites, they don't take a host.
 They won't live on a dog, a cat, or even on you.